 - You will lift more weight.
 Would you pay £60 to add 60lbs to your squat?
 I can’t guarantee what you will add to the bar – but I’d be willing to bet it’s something.

 What about the Nike Romaleos specifically?

-I moved from a set of Adidas Power Perfect 2’s to a set of Romaleos 3 – that’s a jump from an entry level £80 pair to the premium tier that retailed for around £180 at the time.
-I picked up a set in a sale at £140 so a relatively ‘bargain’.
-The Nike’s are competitively priced against the other premium shoe models out there – Reebok, Adidas Adipowers, etc.
+I moved from a set of Adidas Power Perfect 2’s to a set of Romaleos 3 – that’s a jump from an entry level £80-per-pair to the premium tier which retailed for around £180-per-pair at the time.
+I picked up my set in a sale at £140 so a ‘bargain’, relatively speaking, but still almost double the price of the Adidas.
+The Nike’s are competitively priced against the other premium shoe models out there – Reebok Legacy Lifters, Adidas Adipowers, etc.

 For me the Romaleos have been worth it in the sense that they fit much better on my narrow foot and the single strap over the mid foot is more effective at tightening the shoe that the single heel strap of the PP2’s.
 They are super lightweight too which can be “a pretty cool thing” – this is helped by the thermoplastic polyurethane (TPU) heel construction which is quite special to look at.
 The upper shoe is made with Flywire material which helps it feel really tight and supportive.